 The real adventure begins once you touch down in Portugal.
 Adjusting to a new life in a different country can be challenging, but there are several ways to make the transition smoother.

-Joining online expat communities and Facebook groups like Portugal Travel & Living is a recommended starting point to meet new people who share similar experiences.
+Joining online expat communities and Facebook groups like Moving to Portugal is a recommended starting point to meet new people who share similar experiences.
 Coworking spaces in cities such as Lisbon and Porto also host networking events that can assist in making new friends with locals and expats alike.

 Organizing or attending social events with other expats via platforms like Meetup can help build a sense of community.
 Social apps like Bumble BFF offer a platform to connect with people looking for friendship and can be useful in finding new friends.